AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 Anychart automatically converts such strings to [Date objects](#date_object).
 In other words, the string `"2018-01-15"` is equivalent to `new Date("2018-01-15")`.

 **Note:** When you use strings, it is highly recommended to explicitly set the [input date/time format](inputdatetimeformat\(\)).
-Otherwise, the way how they are interpreted might depend on users' browser settings.
+Otherwise, the way how they are interpreted may be affected users' browser settings.

 This sample code shows how to set dates as stings when you create a Gantt chart: